rakesh-gaini/Group1_Blockchain/README.md

 # Experiment 1
 **PoS
 * Deploy the contract CarbonCreditTrading_PoS.sol
-	*Inputs: initialCredits(Credits for the owner), minStake(Minimum stake for any validator to participate)
+	* Sub Inputs: initialCredits(Credits for the owner), minStake(Minimum stake for any validator to participate)
 * To update the balance of the owner of the contract(To transfer the credits to a buyer at later stage) use mintCarbonCredits()
 To update the stake values of individual accounts use updateBalance(address toAddr) Updates the balance with 20